MatthewM46/Blog-Website/services/README.md

 ![component-connector-diagram](component_diagram.png)

+The Account and Notifications microservice is being built Springboot and JWT for authentication.
+The other microservices will need to authenticate the user through the Accounts component using the JWT issued to every user on log in.
+The notifications microservice will be connecting to all the other services to set up notifications to be sent to users.
+There will be a encrypted database of users account information that only Accounts will have access to read and write to.

 ==⚠️ TODO: Please add a component and connector diagram.
 This can be accomplished by creating a .puml file in a diagrams directory, writing it there, and then running Make to generate the diagram.
 Then, link it here with the `![]()` syntax.
 See usecase readmes for examples.==